-- Complete an application for early admission (form available online within The Collegium page on the Howard Payne University website, including principal or counselor recommendations section and certification) - Provide an official high school transcript. - Must have verification that the student successfully completed the sophomore year of high school and is classified as a junior when the college-course term begins. - High school seniors taking Dual Enrollment courses must provide official ACT or SAT score results. - Complete a computerized skills assessment in English, math, and reading and score into college level courses. - Students may enroll in no more than seven (7) hours of coursework.
-Special provisions may be made on occasion to enroll students in more than seven hours based on performance in previous coursework; however, students cannot enroll in more than eleven (11) hours per semester
+- Complete an application for early admission (form available online within The Collegium page on the Howard Payne University website, including principal or counselor recommendations section and certification) - Provide an official high school transcript. - Must have verification that the student successfully completed the sophomore year of high school and is classified as a junior when the college-course term begins. - High school seniors taking Dual Enrollment courses must provide official ACT or SAT score results. - · Complete a computerized skills assessment in English, math, and reading and score into college level courses. - Students may enroll in no more than seven (7) hours of coursework.
+Special provisions may be made on occasion to enroll students in more than seven hours based on performance in previous coursework; however, students cannot enroll in more than eleven (11) hours per semester graduation from high school, the student must be approved through the normal application process for beginning, first-year students.
+Students entering the college under the above program must abide by all rules and regulations of the college as published in the catalog and the student handbook.
+Failure to do so will result in the immediate suspension from Howard Payne University.
+An agreement stipulating all of the above conditions must be signed by the student, the parents, and the student's high school principal.

 A transcript of college work will not be established until all admission requirements have been met.
 Transfer of credit for this work will not be granted unless all Howard Payne admission requirements have been met.
-If a student chooses to enroll full-time at Howard Payne University following graduation from high school, the student must be approved through the normal application process for beginning, first-year students.
+If a student chooses to enroll full-time at Howard Payne University following